 From the 10th day upward, you can now commence your regular diets with the following precautions

-Eat slowly and chew well.
+- Eat slowly and chew thoroughly.
 Eating too fast allows you swallow gas which can contribute to gastric stretch.

 - Do not drink water/liquid immediately after food.
 You either drink 30mins before meal or 30mins after a meal.

 Pouch reset is practiced by those who have failed to lose significant weight, following bariatric surgery or those who regained weight after initial losses.
 This occurs due to a stretched stomach from excessive food intake.
 Advice from your doctor and dietician as regard your fitness for this intervention is essential to achieve a satisfactory outcome.